Red Foley: Early radio and recording career

 In 1930, as a freshman at Georgetown College, Foley was chosen by a talent scout from Chicago's WLS-AM to sing with producer John Lair's Cumberland Ridge Runners, the house band on National Barn Dance.
 His first single, "Life is Good Enough for Me / The Lone Cowboy", was released in June 1933 on the Melotone label.
-In 1937 he returned to Kentucky with Lair to help establish the Renfro Valley Barn Dance stage and radio show near Mt.
-Vernon in 1939, performing everything from ballads to boogie-woogie to blues.
-In late 1939, Foley became the first country artist to host a network radio program, NBC's Avalon Time (co-hosted by Red Skelton), and he performed extensively at theaters, clubs and fairs.
+In 1937, he returned to Kentucky with Lair to help establish the Renfro Valley Barn Dance stage and radio show near Mt.
+Vernon in 1939, performing songs ranging from ballads to boogie-woogie to blues.
+In late 1939, Foley became the first country artist to host a network radio program, NBC's Avalon Time (co-hosted by Red Skelton), and he performed extensively at theaters, clubs, and fairs.
 He then returned for another seven-year stint with National Barn Dance.

 In 1941, the same year he made his first of only two film appearances (portraying himself) with Tex Ritter in the Western, The Pioneers, Foley signed a lifetime contract with Decca Records.
 He also released "Old Shep" in 1941, a song he wrote with Arthur Willis in 1933 about a dog he owned as a boy (in reality, his German shepherd, poisoned by a neighbor, was named Hoover).
-The song, later recorded by many artists including Hank Snow and Elvis Presley, became a country classic.
+The song, later recorded by many artists, including Hank Snow and Elvis Presley, became a country classic.
 His patriotic 1944 single, "Smoke on the Water", topped the folk records chart for 13 consecutive weeks, and on January 17, 1945, Foley was the first country performer to record in Nashville, Tennessee.
-During the session at WSM-AM's Studio B, he recorded "Tennessee Saturday Night", "Blues in the Heart" and "Tennessee Border".
+During the session at WSM-AM's Studio B, he recorded "Tennessee Saturday Night", "Blues in My Heart", and "Tennessee Border".
 He soon became known for such songs as "The Death of Floyd Collins" and "The Sinking of the Titanic".
 He moved to Nashville in 1946 and was briefly a member of the Brown's Ferry Four, recording "Jesus Hold My Hand" and "I'll Meet You in the Morning".